lambdaclass/cairo_native/docs/debugging.md

 #### Patching Dependencies

-If the execution panicks, It may indicate that not all required libfuncs or types have been implemented (for either sierra emulator or Cairo Native trace dump feature).
+If the execution panics, It may indicate that not all the required libfuncs or types have been implemented (for either sierra emulator or Cairo Native trace dump feature).
 It is a good idea to patch the dependencies to a local path and implement the missing features.
 You can add this to `Cargo.toml`

 ```toml
 [patch.'https://github.com/lambdaclass/cairo_native']